stanley-1/tp/docs/UserGuide.md

 <br>

-### Edit a person : `edit INDEX ...` <a name="edit"></a>
+### Edit a contact : `edit INDEX ...` <a name="edit"></a>

 Edits an existing contact on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [n/NAME] [p/PHONE] [r/REMARK] [t/TAG]…​ [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​ [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown on the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown on the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be an **integer ranging from 1 to the last index of the contact list**
-* At least one of the optional fields must be provided.
+* At least one of the fields after `INDEX` must be provided.
-* Users can opt to change any fields associated with a contact as long as they prepend the argument with the corresponding flags according to the format above.
+* When keying in the command, you must prepend each field with the corresponding flag according to the format above.
-* Existing values will be updated to the input values.
+* Existing values will be updated to the input values from the command.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed *(i.e adding of tags is not cumulative)*.
-* You can remove all the person’s tags by typing `t/` without specifying any tag after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tag after it.
-* When editing dates, all existing dates of the person will be removed i.e adding of dates is not cumulative.
+* When editing dates, all existing dates of the contact will be removed *(i.e adding of dates is not cumulative)*.
-* You can remove all the person’s dates by typing `date/` without specifying any date after it.
+* You can remove all the contact’s dates by typing `date/` without specifying any date after it.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 1 p/91234567 fb/Yalex19`

-Edits the phone number and Facebook handle of the 1st person to be `91234567` and `Yalex19` respectively.
+Edits the phone number and Facebook handle of the 1st contact to be `91234567` and `Yalex19` respectively.
 ![05_edit](images/UG/05_edit.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 4 n/Betsy Crower t/`

-Edits the name of the 4th person to be `Betsy Crower` and clears all existing tags.
+Edits the name of the 4th contact to be `Betsy Crower` and clears all existing tags.
 </div>

 <br>